Kidney transplant risks and complications

 PTLD – a type of cancer

-Post-transplant lymphoproliferative disorder (PTLD) is a type of cancer that happens in about 3 in 100 kidney transplants in children.
+Post-transplant lymphoproliferative disorder (PTLD) is a type of cancer that happens in about three in 100 kidney transplants in children.
 Your child’s healthcare team will check for signs of PLTD at follow-up appointments.
 These include symptoms of nausea (feeling sick), diarrhoea or weight loss.
 If PTLD is suspected, your child may need a biopsy to help with the diagnosis.
 A tiny piece of an affected organ or lymph node is removed from the body with a needle and examined under microscopes.

 Reducing or stopping the immunosuppressants often successfully treats PTLD.
 A few children need chemotherapy – much stronger medicines, to treat the cancer.